tagae/dotfiles/emacs.d/README.md

 TODO
 ====

+* Don't ask to install packages if connection unavailable.
 * Would organisation benefit from using `cask`?
 * Check `dash` and `s` package to implement the diverse .el files.
   Both seem nice.